What Can A Traditional IRA Be Rolled Into?

-The process of rolling over an Traditional IRA should not be taken lightly and careful thought must be given before taking this step.
-Tax considerations, financial plans for savings goals in the future and retirement goals all must be considered before deciding to move ahead with an plan of action.
+Rolling over an Traditional IRA should not be taken lightly and careful thought is required prior to making this decision.
+Financial planning, tax implications, for future savings goals and retirement goals must all be considered before taking the decision to go ahead with an plan of action.

 Additionally, be mindful of potential fees charged by financial institutions when doing outgoing rollovers and the possibility for accidental distributions (for instance in 60-day rollovers if money doesn’t arrive into new the IRA within that time, IRS may view as distribution and therefore could tax and penalize it).